Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/AuthenticationApp/README.md

 # Authentication Microapp

 The Authentication Microapp demonstrates the use of the `Authenticator` component.
 The app also provides a testbed for testing different authentication challenges.
-For more information on the `Authenticator` component, see the [Readme]().
+For more information on the `Authenticator` component and how it works, see the [Readme](../../toolkit/authentication/README.md).

 ![](screenshot.png)